qdonnellan/qdonnellan.github.io/_posts/2017-12-05-finding-time-for-coursework.md

     - omscs
 ---

 Seven months ago I began preparing myself for admission into [Georgia Tech's online M.S. in Computer Science program][1].
 During those months I've completed courses in Networking, Algorithms, Computer Architecture, Machine Learning, and Neural Networks; I'm also currently enrolled in Deep Learning and Parallel Programming courses.
-While the content has been challenging, the most difficult task has been *finding time* to take these courses without cutting into my previous family moments.
+While the content has been challenging, the most difficult task has been *finding time* to take these courses without cutting into my precious family moments.

 Eight months ago our second child was born.
 Ten months ago I accepted a new job (which introduced an additional two-hour daily commute).
 Twelve months ago we moved into a new house.
 Yeah - I could have picked a much less busy time to start working toward another degree!
 However, over the last few months I've become more efficient and more productive than I've ever been.